limitkr/FSMetronome-releases/README.md

-# FSMetronome-releases
+# FSMetronome Releases
-Changelog and Releases of FSMetronome
+This repository is used for hosting public releases of FSMetronome, as well as the changelog.